atuline/FastLED-Demos/README.md

 **fht_log_ripple.ino** - Uses Fast Hartley Transform (from a 3rd party library) to translate input sounds into frequency domain output.
 This is NOT for the beginner.

-**irlight.ino** - Runs on an Arduino connected to an LED strip.
-Compile aalight.ino, and it will include the other files in the directory.
-The overall structure for this code is based on funkboxing LED.
+**seirlight.ino** - Runs on an Arduino connected to an LED strip.
+Compile seirlight.ino, and it will include the other files in the directory.
+The overall structure for this code was originally based on funkboxing LED.
 In addition, to the FastLED library, it also requires another 3rd party library support IR remote control.
 This is NOT for the beginner.
-See irlight.ino comment section for more information on how to use this.
+See seirlight.ino comment section for more information on how to use this.

 ##Controls